 Ultimate Texas Hold'em Progressive is a poker-based casino game in which the player may make one raise at any time during the course of the hand.
-The earlier the raise is made the higher it may be.
-Unlike other poker-based games, raises made after the ante still have action even if the dealer doesn't qualify.
+The earlier you bet, the higher your potential winnings!
+Unlike other poker-based games, raises made after the Ante still have action even if the dealer doesn't qualify.

 To start, both players and dealers receive two cards each.
 Players and the dealer each receive two cards.
 They combine them with five community cards to make their best five-card hand.
 A higher risk, but a higher reward.

 Ultimate Texas Hold’em lets players bet aggressively.
 The earlier they bet, the more they can risk—and win.
 If players bet pre-flop, they may risk 3x or 4x their Ante.
 If they bet on the flop, they may bet 2x their Ante.
 And if they wait until the river—when all community cards are out—they may only bet 1x their Ante.